tocteman/custom_locale/README.md

 ## System Requirements

-This plugin is compatible with OJS/OMP/OPS +3.4.
+This plugin is compatible with OJS/OMP/OPS.
+Use the Plugin Gallery to install the plugin in order to ensure that you are using a compatible release.

 ## Installation